 All successful dental marketing campaigns share 10 consistent components, but in order to truly establish your practice as the leading oral health care provider in your area, you must also identify, market, and protect your unique competitive advantages.
 Whether you offer an expansive array of oral health services or emphasize a certain specialty, your distinct perspective has the power to attract and retain a high volume of patients.

 To make the most of these attributes, you need to consistently promote them throughout all of your dental advertising campaigns and patient interactions.
 So instead of relying on traditional advertising channels, which are often one-size-fits-all, you should consider proven methods that highlight what sets your practice apart.
-Uniquely customized newsletters, postcards, brochures and social media content are just a few of the ways you can engage with higher-quality patients, build awareness of your practice and what you offer, and promote your business as the authoritative choice in the region.
+Uniquely customized dental newsletters, dental postcards, brochures and social media content are just a few of the ways you can engage with higher-quality patients, build awareness of your practice and what you offer, and promote your business as the authoritative choice in the region.

 2. Create an office culture